3 Mistakes You Don’t Want to Make in Rome

 This is the time to book a Vatican Museum, Sistine Chapel and St. Peter’s Guided Tour and skip the line.
 By enjoying fast-track access, you’ll free up a lot of your valuable time in Rome and not waste a minute standing in crowds.

-On our Venetian cruise and escorted tour with Uniworld last year, I breathed a huge sigh of relief as we breezed past lineups like this one at the Colosseum.
+On our Venetian cruise and escorted tour with Uniworld, I breathed a huge sigh of relief as we breezed past lineups like this one at the Colosseum.

 Some tours, such as Insight Vacations Luxury Gold tour even offer the opportunity to visit The Vatican after hours, which means not only will you skip the line-ups but you’ll avoid the crowds.